dartmouth-cs52-17S/lab1-justkdeng/README.md

 # What didn't work

+While I originally wanted a paragraph describing how Nom works, the mockup didn't look good with too much text.
+I decided to not include the text that I had drafted in HTML.

 I had a lot of trouble with flexbox at first because spacing wasn't as easy as expected.
 It was difficult to use flex to get space-between, while also centering the group.
 I ended up using padding for this.
 Also my mobile version wouldn't show up on my cell phone and instead went to my regular site, until I changed the HTML.